brotkrueml/typo3-matomo-widgets/Documentation/Configuration/Index.rst

    <https://developer.matomo.org/api-reference/reporting-api>`_ for a reference
    of the available Matomo parameters and values.

-You can find all configuration parameters in the chapter :ref:`widgets` or in the :file:`Configuration/Services.php` file shipped with this extension.
+You can find all configuration parameters in the chapter :ref:`widgets`.

 .. hint::
    Please provide all necessary parameters for the Matomo API, otherwise you